Welcome to our school!

 Coads Green lies just to the east of Bodmin Moor in a beautiful area of countryside that is away from major centres and roads but within easy access of the North coast.
 Coads Green is a small village approximately seven miles from the historic town of Launceston.
 Our primary school is set within the community.

 We are very proud of our school and are constantly striving to improve the facilities that are available to the staff, pupils and parents.
 Our classrooms are well resourced and provide stimulating learning environments for our pupils.

 Our latest OFSTED inspection recognised our strengths in pastoral care and the significant contribution pupils make to school life.

 “Teachers promote and develop very supportive relationships with the pupils.
 They make sure pupils are safe at all times.
 Children enjoy being together and behave well.
 Their positive attitudes enrich their learning as they play and work supportively together.”
 OFSTED October 2014.

-We have four mixed age classes:
+We have three mixed age classes:

 We have spent a considerable amount of time reviewing our school curriculum to ensure it is in line with the new National Curriculum which became statutory in September 2014.
 We are confident that it inspires and motivates our pupils to learn.
 Our curriculum is wide and varied enabling our pupils to develop academically and creatively by being active in their own learning and developing and acquiring skills and knowledge that will equip them for life beyond the primary school.
 Educational visits are accessed for the children to support and extend their learning.